decisionpatterns/na.actions/README.md

  * `na.sample`/`na.random` - randomly sampled value

-**Computed (univariate, ordered/time-series objects)**
+**Ordered Univariate**

-(Imputed using a function of the target variable when the variable is ordered.)
+(Impute using function(s) of the target variable.
+Variable ordering relevant.
+This is a super class of the previous **column-based imputation**.)

-In "Computed univariate and ordered" methods, replacement valuse are calculated from the vector that is assumed to be ordered.
+In "ordered univariate" methods, replacement valuse are calculated from the vector that is assumed to be ordered.
 These types are very often used with **time-series** data.
+(Many of these functions are taken from or patterned after functions in the **zoo** package.)

  * `na.loess` - loess smoother, assumes values are ordered
  * `na.locf` - last observation carried forward, assumes ordered